elastic/app-search-reference-ui-react/README.md

 The Reference UI is a configurable, generic UI meant to work with any [App Search](https://www.elastic.co/cloud/app-search-service) Engine.
-It serves as both a functional reference to test changes you make to your Engine, and also a code reference to use when building out your own App Search UI.
+It can serve as a simple demo, a functional test for your Engine data, and also a code reference to use when building out your own App Search UI.

-The project can be configured via a JSON [config file](src/config/engine.json), which allows you to easily control things like
+The project can be configured via a JSON [config file](src/config/engine.json), which allows you to easily control things like:

 - What Engine this UI runs against
 - What fields are displayed